DrPaulBrewer/market-agents/README.md

 Use this for: logging production amounts, taking other actions after production

-##ZiAgent Events
+##Trader Events

-ziAgent inherits all event behavior from Agent and adds no unique events to Agent.

-ziAgent registers ziAgent.Prototype.sendBidsAndAsks as the first responder to the Agent *Wake* event.
+Trader registers ziAgent.Prototype.sendBidsAndAsks as the first responder to the Agent *Wake* event.

+##Trader subclasses (e.g. ZIAgent, etc.)

+inherit Agent and Trader events and behavior

 ##Pool Events